 - Do you want a blog?
 Creating a blog gives you more of an opportunity to display your ideas and skills, but it means more work.
 Consider if the extra effort is worth it.
 If you’re hoping to rank in the search engines for relevant terms eventually, then a blog is important for search engine optimization (SEO).
 But if you hope your site will be a tool to help you find a good job in the short term, it may not be necessary.

-If you could use some help visualizing what you want your site to be, spend some time looking at other websites for inspiration.
+If you could use some help visualizing what you want your site to be, spend some time looking at other personal websites for inspiration.
 Google the types of professional titles you’d like to have and see what comes up.
-Take notes on what you like and don’t like from other personal branding sites, and use that to help shape your own.
+Take notes on what you like and don’t like from other sites, and use that to help shape your own.

-2. Find the right domain.
+2. Find the right domain name.

 Your domain is your address on the web, it’s what someone types into the browser if they want to head directly to your website.
 For a personal site, you have a couple of main options for finding a good domain name: